scalameta/metals/docs/integrations/new-editor.md

 Editor clients can opt into receiving Metals-specific JSON-RPC requests and notifications.
-Metals extensions are not defined in LSP and are not strictly required for the Metals server to function but it is recommended to implement them to improve the user experience.
+Metals extensions are not defined in LSP and are not strictly required for the Metals server to function but it is recommended to implement them to improve the user experience or provide extra functionality.

-To enable Metals extensions, start the main process with the system property `-Dmetals.extensions=true`.

 ### Debug Adapter Protocol